Skip to content

 Short answers, pulled from the story.

-When did the city of Grenoble host the X Olympic Winter Games and what infrastructure was built?
+When did Grenoble host the Winter Olympics?